Robert G. Jahn: Parapsychology Studies

 Jahn also engaged in the study of psychokinesis ("PK") for many years.
 With Brenda Dunne, he established the Princeton Engineering Anomalies Research Lab (PEAR) in 1979 following an undergraduate project to study purported low-level psychokinetic effects on electronic random event generators.
 Over the years, Jahn and Dunne claim to have created a wealth of small-physical-scale, statistically significant results that they claim suggested direct causal relationships between subjects' intention and otherwise random results.

 Experiments under Jahn's purview also explored remote viewing and other topics in parapsychology.
 In 1982, at the invitation of the editors of Proceedings of the IEEE, Jahn published a comprehensive review of psychic phenomena from an engineering perspective.
 A subsequent critique of this review by psychologist Ray Hyman, which was also invited by the journal's editors, discussed Jahn's work in the context of a long history of flawed psychic research.
 Psychologist James Alcock carried out an extensive review of Jahn's research and found there to be "serious methodological problems".
 Statistical flaws in Jahn's work have been proposed by physicist Stanley Jeffers.
 Jahn closed the PEAR lab in 2007.

 Honors and awards

-Jahn was the vice President of the Society for Scientific Exploration until his passing.
+Jahn was the vice President of the Society for Scientific Exploration until his death.
 Jahn received an Honorary Doctor of Science degree from Andhra University.

 Jahn received the Stuhlinger Medal for "Outstanding Achievement in Electric Propulsion".
 In 2012 he received their AIAA Wyld Propulsion Award for outstanding achievement in the development or application of rocket propulsion systems.

 He wrote the book Margins of Reality: The Role of Consciousness in the Physical World (with B. J. Dunne) and Physics of Electric Propulsion, as well as publications in various technical fields.
 Many of Jahn's papers on parapsychology appeared in the Journal of Scientific Exploration and similar publications that focus primarily upon fringe science.

 His final honor was the 2017 IAC Scientific Award for Contribution to Consciousness Science - Lifetime Achievement, awarded at the 2017 International Congress on Consciousness in Miami.